Altronic-LLC/Altronic-Public-Files/ACM4000_Releases/Readme.md

 - **Timezone (RC1):** Fixed an issue where if DE-4000 Timezone was not 0 or the default, it would cause the system storage to fill up (similar to the browser refresh issue on the DE-4000).

 #### Quality of Life (QOL) Improvements:
+- **Trending (RC7):** Added Chart type(Stacked or Overlay) to be stored in config.
+The last chart type is remembered when selecting charts.
 - **Main Device (RC6):** Added Main device refresh message if device is not connected for any reason.
 - **Networking (RC6):** Added Static IP Address to the Ethernet Settings.
 - **Main Device (RC6):** Added a Message for the device if there are no ethernet ports specified in the same subnet as the device's IP Address.